-From a seated position with both legs extended straight, bend your right knee, turning the knee out to the side and placing the foot to the inner left thigh.
-Next, sit up straight, inhale, and fold forwards over the extended leg.
+From a seated position with both legs extended straight, bend your right knee, turning the knee out to the side and placing the foot on the inner left thigh.
+Next, sit up straight, inhale, and fold forward over the extended leg.

 As you hold this pose, focus on pulling your chest forward towards your foot.
 You can flex the left foot to keep the leg straight and deepen the hamstring stretch.
 If you can reach the foot with your fingers, you can also gently pull yourself further toward the left leg.

 Seated Spinal Twist (Half Lord Of The Fishes Pose)